List of student federations in Pakistan: National Students Federation

 In 2008 the group was reorganized during the Lawyers' Movement, and now primarily operates out of Punjab, though its values remain mostly the same and just like the old DSF gave birth to the powerful NSF recently in a similar way the NSF has helped give birth to the programme of the newly formed Insaf Student Federation (ISF).

 Liberal Students Federation

 Liberal Students Federation was formed in 1973 as a faction/group that split off from the National Students Federation.

 Insaf Students Federation

 This is the student federation of PTI and generally has links to the old NSF and considers itself on the left and centre left on the basic issues of students.

 It is considered the Student body for PTI Insafains and its future leaders.

+The ISF Insafains are more progressive and left-wing than its parent party and has some links with the NSF and LSF.

 Peoples Students Federation

 Peoples Students Federation is a students-led organisation attempts to mobilize the youth for Peoples Party candidates for the Youth Parliament.
 It also has the separate Trotskyist-Marxist wing, " International Marxist Tendency (IMT); the student wing, the Peoples Students, a student-outreach organization with the goal is Stalinism but recently its parent party is considered pro-American in Pakistani politics unlike the ISF and PTI.